bengfarrell/rgf-blog/content/blog/2017-02-06-the-oakland-urban-wine-tour.md

 [![the gourmez, rebecca gomez farrell, reviews, critic](http://s3.amazonaws.com/thegourmez-wpmedia/2017/01/RGF-vespa-400x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/01/RGF-vespa.jpg) Me at Dashe Cellars.
 Photo: Nannette @ Wine Harlots</div>

 Inspired by the quality of the wines and convenient positioning of their locations, I wrote up a suggested [wine walk](https://www.localwise.com/a/49-a-winery-walking-tour-in-jack-london-square) for Localwise.
 Apparently, I was on to something because the official [Oakland Urban Wine Trail,](https://www.visitoakland.com/things-to-do/oakland-urban-wine-trail/) developed by Visit Oakland, launched just a few months later.
-It covers 10 -- 10! -- different wineries mostly within walking distance of each other.
+It covers 10—10!—different wineries mostly within walking distance of each other.
 You can find participating wineries by looking online, or by looking at your feet.

 [![Oakland Urban Wine Trail Logo](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/oaklandurbanwine-335x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/oaklandurbanwine.jpg)